Skip to main content

 Trained as a manufacturing engineer.
 Since then I’ve led design work in industry, built predictive-maintenance ML models on real production sensor data, and run discrete-event simulations that surfaced material cost reduction in plant operations.

-I started Valoren Digital because there’s no good buying option for ops-transformation consultants who need their methodology in software.
+I started Valoren Digital because there’s no good buying option for independent consultants who need their methodology in software.
 Generic dev shops can’t model your calculations.
 Consultancies can’t ship clean code.
 The gap is wide enough that consultants spend hours of QA correcting tools someone else built.
 Valoren sits in that gap so you don’t.

 Why operations-fluent matters.